bacalhau-project/bacalhau/README.md

   - Stake in the ground:
     - Use Firecracker to create a virtual environment in which a single container runs.
     - No local disk access is available (all writes must go back to IPFS)
-  - No real need to trust miners, computation should be cheap enough, replicas abundant enough, that you can redundantly run the same computations across different miners with the same data and double-check the results against each other
+  - No real need to trust storage providers, computation should be cheap enough, replicas abundant enough, that you can redundantly run the same computations across different storage providers with the same data and double-check the results against each other
     - This is a key insight IMO: You can run every computation 3x, and it should be cheaper than doing this sort of work any other way *even* with that overhead.

 - **SCENARIO 2** Process data before retrieval